danizen/fastapi-bakeoff/README.md

 - django - combines djangorestframework, Django, and psycopg-binary.
 - golang_bun - this combines golang and bun, a go-native PostgreSQL driver.

-The following implementations are test cases:
+The following implementations will be or are test cases:

 - fastapi_asyncpg - Combines fastapi, starlette, pydantic, and asyncpg.
-- fastapi_orm_asyncpg - Combines fastapi, starlette, pydantic, sqlalchemy, and asyncpg
+- fastapi_orm_asyncpg - Combines fastapi, starlette, pydantic, sqlalchemy ORM, and asyncpg
 - fastapi_aiopg - Combines fastapi, starlette, pydantic, aiopg, and psycopg-binary.

 ## API